Decioagu/FORMATAR-VALORES-MONETARIO/README.md

 Description.

-Package moeda and package cor is used to:
+Package cor and package moeda is used to:

-	- cor
+	- cor:
 		- __init__.py

 	- moeda:
 		- formata_moeda.py

 ## Installation